I have enjoyed gardening for at least 30 years and enjoy sharing my experience with others. Gardening is my time to meditate and unwind.

 With a little research, I found that orchids aren’t as hard to grow and care for as I thought.
-Now in November, it has new buds and if I can grow orchids, anyone can.
+In November, it has new buds, and if I can grow orchids, anyone can.
 I’ll share with you what I’ve learned.

 History of Orchids

 There are 15,000–20,000 species of orchids with 110,000 different varieties.
 Orchids date back all the way to the Greek ages.
 Orchids have been touted over the ages to help virility, cure illnesses, and have even been used in love potions.